 Compare our best energy deals and switch in minutes

 Power Purchase Agreements are popular among the businesses that are both keen on reducing their own environmental footprint and saving money on energy.

-A business that signs a Power Purchase Agreement will pay less for energy as they are buying their energy directly from renewable energy generators, rather than going through an energy supplier.
+A company that signs a Power Purchase Agreement will pay less for their business energy as they are buying their energy directly from renewable energy generators, rather than going through an energy supplier.

 What are the benefits of a PPA?